Review | Tom Sietsema’s 7 favorite places to eat right now

 I can’t decide what’s more curative, the steaming mushroom “tea” that eases diners into dinner or the view of pond, vineyard and mountains from a table near the window.
 Whatever, I’m glad to be back at the Blue Rock in Washington, Va., after the inn’s $2 million refresh, a makeover that encompasses a casual, 20-seat tavern and a reservation-only, 32-seat restaurant watched over by executive chef Bin Lu, late of the acclaimed Pineapple & Pearls in The Other Washington.

 Regarding diners and preferences, “there’s no one size fits all,” says the chef, 36.
 Lu’s four-course dinner gives patron’s options, typically something traditional (a salad, a steak) and something daring (foie chantilly tart, aged duck atop a sauce made dark and delicious with blood sausage).
 There are no ordinary moments.
 That salad might involve seasonal vegetables atop two sauces in a nest of greens; the savory tart is basically chilled whipped foie gras topped with a dark cocoa glaze in a pastry crust — a pie like no other.
 Pastas are particularly distinctive.
-Sourdough cavatelli teamed with shrimp, clams and mussels suggests “bouillabaise” when finished with a sauce that fuses saffron, cream and flavors of the sea.
+Sourdough cavatelli teamed with shrimp, clams and mussels suggests “bouillabaisse” when finished with a sauce that fuses saffron, cream and flavors of the sea.

 Looking for a small party space in the countryside?
-The 12-seat, low-ceilinged private dining room beckons with botanical wallpaper and wood rafters that let you pretend you’re supping al fresco.
+The 12-seat, low-ceiling private dining room beckons with botanical wallpaper and wood rafters that let you pretend you’re supping al fresco.

 The restaurant’s nearby competitor is the revered Inn at Little Washington.
 Intimidating?
 The chef says his aspiration is to have his customers leave thinking “overall, I’ve had a great night.”
 And that they do, view included.